natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-4EJ%20Kai%20Phantom%20II.md

 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} Japanese jet fighter {{Battle-rating}}.
 It was introduced in [[Update "Direct Hit"]].

+The Japanese retrofit of F-4EJ in the early 1980s to enhance its combat capabilities, the EJ Kai introduces a pulse-Doppler radar and revised avionics, as well as boasting new varieties of air-to-air weaponry, making it a formidable interceptor to deal with.

 == General info ==
 === Flight performance ===
 {{Specs-Avia-Flight}}